The Ultimate Seller's Guide To Ebay, Amazon, and Etsy Packaging!

 Part 5: Presentation and Branding

 Packaging serves a variety of purposes.
-The primary objective for packaging is the protection of products.
+The primary objective of packaging is the protection of products.
 Whether in a brick-and-mortar store or online, the main objective of packaging should be delivering an undamaged and untampered product to the customer.